 - Holidays – everybody is taking a break.

 - Major news events – you don’t want to get whipsawed!

-- During American Idol, the NBA Finals, or the Superbowl.
+- During an episode of Game of Thrones, the NBA Finals, or the Superbowl.

 Can’t seem to trade during the optimal sessions?
 Don’t fret.

 You can always be a swing or position trader.
 We’ll get back to that later.

 Meanwhile, let’s move on to how you actually make money in Forex.
 Excited?
 You should be!